rcn-ee/tidl-api/docs/source/intro.rst

 TI Deep Learning (TIDL) API brings deep learning to the edge by enabling applications to leverage TI's proprietary, highly optimized CNN/DNN implementation on the EVE and C66x DSP compute engines.
 TIDL will initially target Vision/2D use cases on AM57x SoCs.

 This User's Guide covers the TIDL API.
-For information on TIDL such as the overall development flow, techniques to optimize performance of CNN/DNN on TI's SoCs,performance/benchmarking data and list of supported layers, see the TIDL section in the `Processor SDK Linux Software Developer's Guide`_.
+For information on TIDL such as the overall development flow, techniques to optimize performance of CNN/DNN on TI's SoCs,performance/benchmarking data and list of supported layers, see the TIDL section in the `Processor SDK Linux Software Developer's Guide (TIDL chapter)`_.

 .. note::
     TIDL API is available only on AM57x SoCs.
 It requires OpenCL version 1.1.15.1 or higher.